oscar-smith-elphinstone/CANAnalyser-Docs/docs/snapshot.md

-# Load
+# Snapshot

-The Load step is the most imporant of all the steps.
-It is responsible for retrieving data from the various data sources and making it available to any steps that follow.
-However, it is also one of the easiest steps to learn.
+This is the simplest of the operations.
+It is an easy way to view a snippet of the data you are creating.

+The syntax is as follows,

 ```
-LOAD (Name) source device signal <date from> <date to>
+SNAPSHOT (Name) Data_Name
 ```
-Example
+For example

 ```
-LOAD   (Eng_Speed)  s3  2A711C91 iwEngineSpeed  <18/01/24,04:00:00>  <18/01/24,04:04:05>
+LOAD (Name) ... iwEngineSpeed ...

+SNAPSHOT (Snap_1) Name
 ```
 ```
+(In Output Terminal)

+SNAPSHOT (Eng_Speed)
                              t  iwEngineSpeed
 0   2024-01-18 04:00:00.062800         1982.0
 1   2024-01-18 04:00:00.322650         1982.0